 The work means that ferries can berth here in case the main wharf needs to be temporarily closed during its renewal works in 2021.

-Once the work on the toilets at the ferry terminal is complete, the number of toilets will have increased from seven to twelve.
+Once the work on the toilets at the ferry terminal is complete, the number of toilets will have increased from 7 to 12, which will result in shorter waiting times.

 Old wharf project: